GiuDiMax/Letterboxd_statistics/README.md

 Get stats from your letterboxd export zip file.

 # Language
-- This project is now in Italian, I will translate as soon as possible.
+- This project is in Italian in some part, I will translate as soon as possible.
 # Usage
 - Install requirements.txt;
 - Write your TMDB API key in config file;